Home > 8 Series > DIY Procedures > Bluetooth Integration

 Parrot connections

-7) Route Parrot commander into glove box.
+8) Route Parrot commander into glove box.
 I removed my (unused) rechargeable lamp base and used the resulting opening.
-If preferred, route the commander to the center console area.
+Alternatively, route the commander to the center console area or any other convenient access point.

 Please leave feedback in my guestbook!